Mortgage Payoff Calculator

 Payoff in 14 years and 4 months

 The remaining term of the loan is 24 years and 4 months.
-By paying extra $500.00 per month, the loan will be paid off in 14 years and 4 months.
+By paying extra $500.00 per month starting now, the loan will be paid off in 14 years and 4 months.
 It is 10 years earlier.
 This results in savings of $94,554.73 in interest.

 The Mortgage Payoff Calculator above helps evaluate the different mortgage payoff options, including making one-time or periodic extra payments, biweekly repayments, or paying off the mortgage in full.
 It calculates the remaining time to pay off, the difference in payoff time, and interest savings for different payoff options.